YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULLCOLLDIFF
 -------------------

-NULLCOLLDIFF, Null collation order cannot be different for all regions
+NULLCOLLDIFF, Null collation order must be the same for all regions

 Run Time Error: The standard null collation setting is not the same for all regions.